Raathigesh/Raathigesh.github.io/_posts/2015-01-09-Using Fake It Easy For Unit Testing.md

 ##Hello Test Driven Development##

 The idea of test driven development is to drive the development through unit tests.
-When ever we attempt to write a unit of code or a method we follow the following steps
+When ever we attempt to write a unit of code or a method we follow the following steps.

 - First write a unit test case for the method.
 This test case is going to fail at first because we don't have our actual method implemented yet.
 Can't even compile the code sometimes.
 - Write the actual method with the minimum code required to make the test case pass.